ndreckshage/isomorphic/README.md

 *WORK IN PROGRESS*

-- The example todo application can be seen at [isomorphic-todo.frontendperformance.com](isomorphic-todo.frontendperformance.com).
+- The example todo application can be seen at [isomorphic-todo.frontendperformance.com](http://isomorphic-todo.frontendperformance.com).
-- The example crud application can be seen at [isomorphic-crud.frontendperformance.com](isomorphic-crud.frontendperformance.com).
+- The example crud application can be seen at [isomorphic-crud.frontendperformance.com](http://isomorphic-crud.frontendperformance.com).

 `isomorphic new your-app --todo` and `isomorphic new your-app --crud` will install the example application.

 This application is:

 1. Isomorphic -- try disabling JavaScript.
 2. Highly performant -- look at network times.
+I've seen times under 100ms total (60ms server, 40ms client).
-3. Proxies (readonly) APIs at [isomorphic-todo-api.frontendperformance.com](isomorphic-todo-api.frontendperformance.com) and [isomorphic-crud-api.frontendperformance.com](isomorphic-crud-api.frontendperformance.com).
+3. Proxies (readonly) APIs at [isomorphic-todo-api.frontendperformance.com](http://isomorphic-todo-api.frontendperformance.com) and [isomorphic-crud-api.frontendperformance.com](http://isomorphic-crud-api.frontendperformance.com).

 The todo example extends [TodoMVC](http://todomvc.com/architecture-examples/react/) to show a slightly more complex application with routing, and an API.